Torso is a kinetic sound – light sculpture. It explores variations on accelerating and decelerating sound sources.

 Four 100V speakers rotate on a biaxial structure with a diameter of 2.5 meters.
 The sculpture loosely refers to a klopotec – a type of bird-scaring windmill found in central Europe – from which Kutin drew inspiration.
 By amplifying these rotating speakers, the emitted sonic signals and feedback travel within the space in an unfamiliar, yet strange and multidimensional manner.

 The sounds have been designed specifically for this unique system to maximise its psychoacoustic effects.
 Kutin therefore composes with feedback-patterns as well as abstractions of the human voice – working with a soprano singer – a reference to the human-made environment behind the technical facade.
-Static microphones simultaneously transmit the sculpture’s movement via a much larger quadraphonic PA system setup to surround the audience.
+Static microphones simultaneously transmit the sculpture’s movement via a much larger quadrophonic PA system, setup to surround the audience.
 The sonic movements can be perceived both horizontally and vertically at once, creating a wholly unorthodox listening experience.
 Rotation speed, acceleration, deceleration and amount of feedback are the key parameters for this instrument, immediately structuring the space and seducing the listener.
 Bizarre movements of sonic fractals, feedback-patterns, and noise bursts provoke otoacoustic emissions and other auditory illusions emanating from within the ear of the listener itself.